FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-11-28-What-Is-Encryption?.md

   image: assets/images/nickyoung.jpg
 ---

 Encryption is one of the most fundamental parts of modern computing.
 It's the reason why your credit card information isn't stolen every time you buy something online (well at least as infrequently as possible).
 So what is it?
 How does it work?
-We could probably spend an entire semester on encryption, but we don't have that kind of time.
 Hopefully after reading this, you'll understand what it is, and why it matters when it comes to cyber security.

 ### Fdq brx uhdg wklv?